 Employees should only host or accept invitations to events held at venues that are appropriate for our business in terms of atmosphere and content.
 Hosting or attending functions such as business dinners, parties, trade meetings, speaking engagements, sponsorships or other interactions which may include a social context are acceptable if the primary purpose is business related and the activity is one that is customary in our industry.
+We consider gifts from vendors or authors to employees that are valued at more than \$1500 (or equivalent in local currency) to be more than what is customary in our industry.
+You must disclose any such gift to the Ethics & Compliance team and, in nearly all circumstances, you will be required to return it.
+An alternative, where possible, is to let the vendor or author know before a gift is sent that employees are not permitted to accept gifts worth more than \$1500 (or equivalent in local currency).

 General guidance on acceptable costs for entertaining are included in the Travel and Entertainment Policy applicable to your business unit.
-The Gifts, Entertainment and Hospitality Guidelines for Employees and Agents applicable to your business unit offer guidance for employees on giving and accepting gifts and entertainment.
+The gifts, entertainment and hospitality guidelines applicable to your business unit offer guidance for employees on giving and accepting gifts and entertainment.
 Employees are expected to read the Policy and Guidelines applicable to their business units and act in accordance with them.

 Transparency is key.
-Every employee who extends a gift or courtesy valued at more than \$150.00 (or equivalent as set out in your local gifts policy), or receives a gift or hospitality that exceeds that value, needs to: 1) receive prior approval from the employee's department head, compliance staff or the Human Resources or Legal departments and 2) document it in the online Macmillan Gift Register at http://giftregister.macmillan.com.
+Every employee who extends a gift or courtesy valued at more than \$150.00 or £100 (or equivalent in local currency), or receives a gift or hospitality that exceeds that value, needs to: 1) receive prior approval from the employee's department head, compliance staff or the Human Resources or Legal departments and 2) document it in the online Macmillan Gift Register at http://giftregister.macmillan.com.
 If an employee is not sure of the precise value of a gift, entertainment or other courtesy, the employee should use a reasonable estimate and err on the side of obtaining approval and reporting.